What Are Irrevocable Trusts?

 Protecting Assets in the Future

 A living trust is an option for someone who doesn’t need all the layers of protection but still wants to set up some provisions for the future.
-A living trust works well to set aside assets in the event that the grantor becomes unable to manage his or her finances in the future, due to illness or old age.
-With a living trust, the grantor controls the property while he or she is competent, but a trustee can take over this function if the grantor loses this capacity.
+A living trust works well to set aside assets in the event that the grantor becomes unable to manage their finances in the future due to illness or old age.
+With a living trust, the grantor controls the property while they are competent, but a trustee can take over this function if the grantor loses this capacity.

 If there are other considerations, such as estate tax planning, protection from creditors, or providing for a special needs family member, an irrevocable trust might be the better way to go.
-Our initial estate planning meeting will help determine the best trust for your particular circumstances.
+If you live in White County, Pulaski County, or Saline County, in cities like Sherwood, Little Rock, and Benton, AR, schedule an initial estate planning meeting so we can help determine the best trust for your particular circumstances.

 Keep in mind that this site provides general advice only and that specific situations may be treated differently.